dianedouglas/cameron_bakery/README_MATT.md

 ## Description

 This is a week three code review.
 This was a project forked from an existing site.
 Bugs were remedied allowing access.
 A custom module was created to hide the subject field in article comments.
 Two custom themes were created.
 On was written from scratch, the other was a sub theme of the Zen theme.
-Javascript was included in the
+Javascript was included in both the scratch custom theme and Zen sub theme.

 ## Requirements